 What are Some Examples of ‘Words of Affirmation’?

 Words of affirmation can be expressed in different forms.
 They can be used to express love and endearment, where you tell your child how much you treasure and love them.
 It can also be used as appraisal, to affirm them for their efforts or achievement.

 In the event that your child may have under-performed or failed to meet expectations, it can also serve as a form of encouragement.
 You should move away from the outcome, and instead focus on appraising the process and effort.
 Such affirmations may also help to open up discussions with your child to talk about how they can improve in the future.
 For example, if your child fails a test in school, instead of focusing on their results, you can appraise them for the effort they have put in to study for the test.

 What if My Child Does Something Wrong?

 When a child misbehaves or commits an offence, can there still be words of affirmation?
-YES, but not towards the undesirable action.
-If a child does something wrong, but admits his/her mistake and takes ownership, then we can also affirm the courage and integrity.
-Hence, using this expression can also become a form of guidance for your child.
+Yes!
+But this should not be towards the undesirable action.
+If a child does something wrong but admits their mistake and takes ownership, we can affirm their courage and integrity.
+Hence, this love language can also serve as a form of guidance for your child.

-At the end of the day, your child will be copying words that you are saying, and forming his/her own understanding of context that these words he/she hear from you.
-Hence, the impact from your words of affirmation can help improve your child’s self-esteem, and also elevates his/her self-efficacy.
+At the end of the day, your child will copy words that you say, and form their own understanding of the contexts of these words.
+Hence, the impact from using words of affirmation can help improve your child’s self-esteem and mental wellness, and also elevate their self-efficacy.